7-Zip: Forks

+Plugins

+7-zip comes with a plug-in system for expansion.
+The official "Links" page points to many plugins written by TC4Shell, providing extra file support.

 Software development kit

 7-Zip has a LZMA SDK which was originally dual-licensed under both the GNU LGPL and Common Public License, with an additional special exception for linked binaries.
 On 2 December 2008, the SDK was placed by Igor Pavlov in the public domain.

 Security

 On older versions, self-extracting archives were vulnerable to arbitrary code execution through DLL hijacking: they load and run a DLL named UXTheme.dll, if it is in the same folder as the executable file.
 7-Zip 16.03 Release notes say that the installer and SFX modules have added protection against DLL preloading attack.